 Our phonics teaching is based on ‘Letters and Sounds’ with all early reading books for the children focussed on phonetic progression.
 This is currently in further development as we look to introduce Little Wandle Phonics.
 We use phonic interventions throughout the school but also recognise that for some children this is not an effective strategy, in that case we use support to help the children recognise the whole word.
-We use FFT reading recovery as our formal intervention.
+We use FFT reading recovery as an intervention.

 We use No Nonsense Spelling as the basis of our teaching of spelling.

 We prioritise maths and English in the morning across the school.
 We have arranged that teachers have PPA on Friday PMs ensuring that the SENDCO is also available on Fridays afternoons.

 Our approach to learning in all subjects is based upon the Mindset work of Carol Dweck and Guy Claxton we aim that understanding is secure laying foundations that need to be in place before new learning is introduced.
 For example in Y1 we ensure that the EYFS is completed for a child before beginning the NC, this means we do not target set in YR at all or Y1 until January.